 Uncommon Keywords on Chief Operations Officer Resumes

-Employer job listings often list Management Skills, Communication Skills, Auto Delivery or Innovation as requirements in Chief Operations Officer job descriptions; however, job seekers mention them far less frequently on their resumes.
+Employer job listings often list Management Skills or Communication Skills as requirements in Chief Operations Officer job descriptions; however, job seekers mention them far less frequently on their resumes.
 If you possess any or all of these experiences, including these keywords prominently on your resume when applying for a Chief Operations Officer role may help you stand out more to hiring managers.

 Common Keywords on Chief Operations Officer Resumes

 Both employer job listings and resumes from people who’ve held the role of Chief Operations Officer tend to always include skills and requirements found in this list.
-Whether you’ve only got Collaboration, Clinic, MBA, Recruiting, Continual Improvement Process, Human Resources Experience, Compliance, Facilitation, Strategic Planning, Technical, Business Administration, Analysis, Accountable, Mentoring, Budget Management, Customer Service, Forecasting, Vendor Management or Project Management in your background and experience, make sure to highlight the term prominently on your resume.
+Whether you’ve only got Innovation, Collaboration, Clinic, Auto Delivery, MBA, Continual Improvement Process, Recruiting, Human Resources Experience, Compliance, Facilitation, Strategic Planning, Technical, Mentoring, Business Administration, Analysis, Budget Management, Vendor Management, Forecasting or Customer Service in your background and experience, make sure to highlight the term prominently on your resume.
 As a job seeker you’ll be competing with many others who are bound to have as many as you (or more!) of these common resume keywords highlighted in their application for a job as a Chief Operations Officer.

 Uncommon Keywords on Chief Operations Officer Job Descriptions

-The most common important skills required by employers are Collaboration, Clinic, MBA, Recruiting, Continual Improvement Process, Human Resources Experience and Compliance.
+The most common important skills required by employers are Innovation, Collaboration, Clinic, Auto Delivery, MBA, Continual Improvement Process and Recruiting.
 These skills and requirements are just as likely to be mentioned by employers as well as on resumes of people that held a job as a Chief Operations Officer, suggesting that having these keywords on a resume are important for success as a Chief Operations Officer.
-Additionally, employer Chief Operations Officer job descriptions list Management Skills as a desirable experience, even though Management Skills appears 2.77 times less on resumes, suggesting that it's worth considering including this term if you possess the experience.
+Additionally, employer Chief Operations Officer job descriptions list Management Skills as a desirable experience, even though Management Skills appears 2.43 times less on resumes, suggesting that it's worth considering including this term if you possess the experience.

 Although you'd probably love to load up your resume with every possible keyword you can, employers tend to look for the things they specify in the job description.
-Our analysis suggests that highlighting too prominently terms like MS Office, Team Building, Operations Management and Scheduling may be something to reconsider.
-These 4 terms appear 2.09, 2.45, 2.55 and 3.22 times less frequently, respectively, than in job descriptions for a Chief Operations Officer position.
+Our analysis suggests that highlighting too prominently terms like Project Management, MS Office, Process Improvement, Team Building, Operations Management and Scheduling may be something to reconsider.
+These 6 terms appear 2.13, 2.25, 2.30, 2.65, 2.78 and 3.70 times less frequently, respectively, than in job descriptions for a Chief Operations Officer position.
 This indicates that highlighting any of these keywords on your resume may not be a great way to stand out to a potential employer.

 Unless your resume has a good density of the following skills and experience listed, you may not be considered for the role of Chief Operations Officer.
 Make sure to include a strong showing for the following keywords on your resume: